 What about Orthodox churches?

-Some Orthodox churches always admit service dogs that arrive with people who have disabilities.
+Parishes in other jurisdictions may or may not allow service dogs, according to the discretion of their priests and bishops.
+Some always admit service dogs that arrive with people who have disabilities.
 Some never admit service dogs under any circumstances.
 A few admit them on a case-by-case basis, with limits that are important to know.
 We experienced all of these when our youngest child used a service dog.

-Because nobody likes surprises, if you have a service dog, you should always call before you arrive at an Orthodox church to verify that church’s policy.
+Because nobody likes surprises, if you use a service dog, and you are planning to attend an Orthodox Church in another jurisdiction, you should call ahead to verify the policy at that particular parish.

 If a service dog visits your parish

-If your parish permits people with disabilities to bring their service dogs, you should treat the service dog the same way you’d treat their crutches or wheelchair or cane.
-Don’t offer it treats, and don’t touch it without permission.
+If a person who uses a service dog visits your parish, you should treat the service dog the same way you’d treat someone’s wheelchair, glasses, or hearing aids.
+Don’t talk to it, don’t offer it treats, and don’t touch it without permission.
 The service dog is there as a four-footed, intelligent assistive device.
 It’s working.
 Let it do its job.

 In our culture, medical information is generally considered personal, and asking for that sort of information is rude and intrusive.
 That’s just as true for people who use service dogs as it is for anyone else.
 The person may voluntarily share limited information.
 They may even have a tag on their dog that says “Medical alert dog” or the like.
 But, as a matter of courtesy and dignity, it’s up to the person to decide how much to share.
 Don’t ask a person who uses a service dog what’s wrong with them or why they need the service dog.